goofyahhgu/stell3rgames/games.md

  If you would like to get premium, [click here.](https://outred.github.io/premium.md)

 This website has several fun html games.
 They are all working (well not really rn) and functional.

+MINECRAFT JAVA:[Click here to play](https://outred.github.io/Chill-Eaglers/) (100% working, game may crash if your device is bad)

 IDLE BREAKOUT:[CLick here to play](https://outred.github.io/outred.github.io-idle-breakout/) (100% Working!
 Woohoo!)